-Non steroidal anti-inflammatory drugs (NSAID) are widely prescribed for joint pain.
+Non-steroidal anti-inflammatory drugs (NSAIDs) are widely prescribed for joint pain.
 What is the long-term effect of these common medications on knee cartilage?

 Ding et al examined 395 patients with a mean age of 62 over 2.9 years in an effort to answer the question.
-MRI’s were performed which evaluated both knee cartilage volume and cartilage defects.
-Patients taking NSAID’s had increased knee cartilage defects and more loss in cartilage volume than patients who did not take NSAID.
-Bottom line is that NSAID’s have a detrimental affect on knee cartilage.
+MRIs were performed which evaluated both knee cartilage volume and cartilage defects.
+Patients taking NSAID’s had increased knee cartilage defects and more loss in cartilage volume than patients who did not take NSAIDs.
+Bottom line is that NSAIDs have a detrimental effect on knee cartilage.

 The Centeno-Schultz Clinic recognized this several years ago when mesenchymal stem cells in patients on NSAIDs failed to grow in a similar fashion as those who were not on these types of medication.
 Mesenchymal stem cells, plasma-rich platelets (PRP), prolotherapy, and APC are several of the treatment options at the Centeno-Schultz Clinic.